Kansas Wildlife and Parks Commission

 Commission Big Game Permits

-Nonprofit organizations based or operating in Kansas that actively promote wildlife conservation and the hunting and fishing heritage are eligible to participate in KDWP's Commission Big Game Permit program.
-Through this program, eligible nonprofits get a chance to draw one of seven special big game permits, which can then be sold to raise money for conservation-based projects.
+Kansas-based non-profit organizations that actively promote wildlife conservation and the hunting and fishing heritage are eligible to participate in KDWP's Commission Big Game Permit program.
+Through this program, eligible nonprofits have a chance to be drawn for one of seven special big game permits.
+These permits can then be sold by the organization to raise money for conservation projects.

 Proposed Regulations Pending Commission Vote